anujaagarwal/groww-stocks/README.md

 I understand the importance of maintaining a clear separation of concerns in a well-structured application, where UI components are decoupled from data-fetching and processing.
 This separation ensures better maintainability, scalability, and reusability of code.

-- In the chart 6m, 1m button isn't showing so, I will improve that.
+- In the chart 6m, 1m button isn't clickable except All button. so, I will improve that.
 - UI could be improved.
 - 52 week high and low chart can be improved.
+- Dark theme is showing its affect only once, so will improve that too.

-The above issues are known issues which I haven't fixed but if given time I will definitely fix these.
+The above issues are known issues that I haven't fixed but if given time I will definitely fix these.

 ## Deployment